mawrkus/tinycore/README.md

 The benefit of this approach is to be able to decide which set of functionalities each module can have access to.

-For instance, some modules could have access to AJAX/DOM functions while others could not, some modules should be able to publish events while others not.
-Some modules could use optimized versions of certain functions, etc.
+For instance, some modules could have access to AJAX/DOM functions while others could not, some modules should be able to publish topics while others not.
+Some modules could use optimized or experimental versions of certain functions, etc.

 ### C. Core